 I have done this because you shouldn’t keep it for more than a couple of days.
 This way you don’t waste the parmesan and the ramsons you’ve taken care and time to forage by making so much it’s in danger of going off before you can use it all.
 I confess that I am very lucky in that my supply of wild garlic is close to where I work so I can go pick a fresh handful each lunch when I want to cook with it.

 Something interesting about ramsons is that the underside of the leaf is hydroscopic – that is, it naturally repels water.
 Why it’s evolved to have the underside, not the top do this I can’t imagine!
 However, it does mean it’s a bit tricky to wash 🙂

-- Ramsons/wild garlic is usually found somewhere damp and is more likely next to a stream than a lake.
-Can be deep in wooded cover though, away from a water course
+- Ramsons/wild garlic is usually found somewhere damp and is more likely next to a running stream than a static lake, though can be by either

 - You’ll possibly smell it before you see it